 Sciatica is a condition that may recur even when you take preventive measures.
 If you begin to notice pain in your buttocks or leg, at-home care can keep the flare-up from getting worse.
 Many people find that applying heat or ice packs to the affected area effectively relieves pain because it helps reduce inflammation.
 Consult with our team to find out which is the best for your specific condition.

 At Spinal Stenosis and Disc Center, Inc., we offer a range of nonsurgical treatments for severe sciatica.
-Non-surgical spinal decompression can be effective if your symptoms don’t respond to more conservative treatment methods, and Dr. Le and Dr. Morris can help you determine if this is a good treatment option for you.
+Non-surgical spinal decompression can be effective if your symptoms don’t respond to more conservative treatment methods, and Dr. Le can help you determine if this is a good treatment option for you.

 Spinal decompression can minimize sciatica pain by reducing pressure in the spine near your sciatic nerve.
 It’s a non-invasive procedure that delivers relief directly to the area that’s causing your pain.